 When citing a work whose title ends in a question mark or exclamation point, should I also include a period?

-The MLA template of core elements calls for a period after the title of a source, but if the title of a source ends in a question mark or exclamation point, do not include a period.
+The MLA format template calls for a period after the title of a source, but if the title of a source ends in a question mark or exclamation point, do not include a period.
 Question marks or exclamation points, as stronger marks, always supersede a period:

 Albee, Edward.
 Who’s Afraid of Virginia Woolf?
 Signet, 1983.